Israel’s top court to discuss closure of desert detention camp for Gaza detainees after CNN investigation detailing abuses - KESQ

 By Tamara Qiblawi, Allegra Goodwin and Barbara Arvanitidis, CNN

-(CNN) — Israel’s Supreme Court on Wednesday will for the first time discuss the closure of the desert detention camp of Sde Teiman where Palestinian detainees from Gaza have allegedly been held under conditions of extreme abuse.
+(CNN) — Israel’s Supreme Court on Wednesday was for the first time discussing the closure of the desert detention camp of Sde Teiman where Palestinian detainees from Gaza have allegedly been held under conditions of extreme abuse.

 The hearing comes in response to a petition by the Association for Civil Rights in Israel (ACRI) and other human rights groups, which drew heavily on CNN reporting about the makeshift prison to make a case for it to be shut down.